 Not being aware of things that might shed light on our situation is one way of avoiding a decision that could bring about change.
-So with our job to keep the dominant pole in awareness while helping the patient to realize that there’s a polar opposite out there that’s being neglected, and the that these polar opposites are parts of a whole aspect of the same reality.
-We can help them to realize that restricting themselves to one pole not only keeps them in an unsatisfying situation, but also robs them of the opportunity to test more enjoyable and satisfying ways of being.
+So our job is to keep the dominant pole in awareness while helping the patient to realize that there’s a polar opposite out there that’s being neglected, and the that these polar opposites are parts of a whole aspect of the same reality.
+We can help them to realize that restricting themselves to one pole not only keeps them in an unsatisfying situation but also robs them of the opportunity to test more enjoyable and satisfying ways of being.
 A part of our task is to stimulate our patients’ curiosity and help them complete the picture between the familiar pole and the unknown one taking the many small steps in between.
-And this is involves what I often call, “rewinding their film”.
+And this involves what I often call, “rewinding their film”.

 Not knowing for sure, is helpful

 To this effect, an indifferent attitude and approach of not knowing for sure is helpful.
-Not knowing for sure implies that there are countless ways of dealing with a problem not just one.
+Not knowing for sure implies that there are countless ways of dealing with a problem, not just one.
 This takes into account the uniqueness of each patient and each therapist and unique this of the way they work together.

-Friedländer’s equilibration of polar opposites certainly influenced pearls work with polarities, as well as the gestalt therapy concept that human beings create their own reality.
+Friedländer’s equilibration of polar opposites certainly influenced Perls’ work with polarities, as well as the gestalt therapy concept that human beings create their own reality.
 Equilibriating or centering implies appropriate adjustment to a situation.
 Balancing the predominant with the neglected aspects, transforming a feudal struggle into productive cooperation.
 Turning a standoff into enjoyable interplay and enriching recombination.

 […] Instead of rigid and isolated dualities, we have flexible and related polar opposites.